AgnostiqHQ/covalent/doc/source/api/executors/awsec2.rst

      - No
      - :code:`subnet`
      - A Subnet ID can be provided corresponding to the :code:`subnet` config value.
 Otherwise a public Subnet will be auto-created for each electron.
+   * - EC2 Instance
+     - No
+     - (Auto Created)
+     - An EC2 Instance will be automatically provisioned for each electron in the workflow that utilizes this executor.

 #.
 To create an AWS EC2 Key pair refer to the following `AWS documentation <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html>`_.